blackeagle686/SMART_SHEET_-IRYM-1-/README.md

 ## Overview

-**SmartSheet (IRYM 1)** is a web-based platform that allows users to **upload datasets** (CSV, Excel, SQL, JSON, XML) and describe in **natural language prompts** the type of analysis they want.
+**SmartSheet (IRYM 1)** is a web-based platform that allows users to **upload datasets** (CSV, Excel, JSON) and describe in **natural language prompts** the type of analysis they want.

-The system leverages **Large Language Models (LLMs)** such as QWEN, Phi, and others to:
+The system leverages **Large Language Models (LLMs)** such as QWEN, and Qwen Coder:

 1. Interpret user prompts
 2. Generate Python code dynamically
 3. Execute the code in a secure environment
 4. Return results as text or visualizations

 This enables users to analyze data without writing code themselves, making data insights accessible to non-technical users.